lasso-js/lasso-less/README.md

 # URLs

-URLs in the form `url(path)` inside Less files will automatically be resolved by the optimizer.
+URLs in the form `url(path)` inside Less files will automatically be resolved by the lasso.
 For example:

 _input.less:_